aeviiq/factory/README.md

 ## Why
 To enable you to create service based factories rapidly, without having to configure anything outside the factory, as the factory itself always knows what it will return, and thus 'requires' in order to do so.
-This becomes especially useful when combined with the Symfony autowiring (>= v3.3) functionality, as the only method you will need is the getTargetInterface() for everything to be done automatically.
+This becomes especially useful when combined with the Symfony autowiring functionality, as the only method you will need is the getTargetInterface() for everything to be done automatically.

 ## Installation
 ```
 composer require aeviiq/factory
 ```
-##### Symfony >= version 4
 ```php
 // src/Kernel.php
 namespace App;